j-thepac/docker_python/README.md

     CMD ["uwsgi", "bookmarks_uwsgi.ini"]

-### If the port is occupied , exit the docker and start again
+### If the port is occupied , exit the docker container and start again